rezatajari/WebBasicsChallenges/17_BuildingCity/README.md

 2. Open `index.html` in your browser.
 3. Resize the window to see the responsive day-to-night transition.

----

 ## Technologies

 - HTML5
 - CSS3 (Variables, Gradients, Flexbox, Media Queries)

----

-## License

-This project is part of the **freeCodeCamp Responsive Web Design** certification.
-You are free to use, modify, and share it for educational purposes.

----

-### Author

-Built by **[Your Name]**
-Inspired by *freeCodeCamp Challenge 17: Learn CSS Variables by Building a City Skyline*